 Article III: Membership

-Section 3.1 Composition: The Board of Trustees, hereafter referred to as the Board, shall consist of up to twenty-five (25) persons.
-The board shall include the following membership: (1) a State Program Specialist for Engineering and Information Technology Education at the Arizona Department of Education (ex-officio, non-voting member); (2) the State Program Specialist for Business Education at the Arizona Department of Education (ex-officio, voting member); (3) the FBLA State Adviser (ex-officio, voting member); (4) the PBL State Adviser (ex-officio, voting member); (5) the Professional Division State Adviser (ex-officio, voting member); (6-9) one FBLA Arizona adviser from each FBLA region (10) one PBL Arizona Local Chapter Adviser; (11-12) two student state officers (one from FBLA and one from PBL) (13) one Professional Division State Officer; (14) Secretary; (15) Treasure; (16-25) and up to ten (10) other persons from industry as representatives and a Board Past Chair.
+Section 3.1 Composition: The Board of Trustees, hereafter referred to as the Board, shall consist of up to twenty-six (26) persons.
+The board shall include the following membership: (1) a State Program Specialist for Engineering and Information Technology Education at the Arizona Department of Education (ex-officio, non-voting member); (2) the State Program Specialist for Business Education at the Arizona Department of Education (ex-officio, non-voting member); (3) the CTSO State Director at the Arizona Department of Education (ex-offico, voting member); (4) the FBLA State Adviser (ex-officio, voting member); (5) the PBL State Adviser (ex-officio, voting member); (6) the Professional Division State Adviser (ex-officio, voting member); (7-12) one FBLA Arizona adviser from each FBLA region (13) one PBL Arizona Local Chapter Adviser; (14-15) two student state officers (one from FBLA and one from PBL) (13) one Professional Division State Officer; (17-26) and up to ten (10) other persons from industry as representatives and a Board Past Chair.

 Section 3.2 Qualifications and Terms of Office: The at-large employee of Career and Technical Education, the Program Specialist for Business Education and the FBLA State Adviser shall be perpetual members of the Board as long as he/she holds such appointment by the Arizona Department of Education.
 The FBLA Arizona local advisers shall be elected by the FBLA Board of Trustees.
 One FBLA State Officer shall be appointed by the FBLA State Adviser and shall serve for the duration of their office.
 One PBL State Officer shall be appointed by the PBL State Adviser and shall serve for the duration of their office.
 One Professional Division State Officer shall be appointed by the Professional Division State Adviser and shall serve for the duration of their office.
 The PBL State Adviser shall be chosen according to the PBL Arizona Bylaws and shall serve on the Board for the duration of the appointment.
 The Professional Division State Adviser shall be chosen according to the Professional Division Bylaws and shall serve on the Board for the duration of the appointment.
 The industry representatives shall be nominated by any Board of Trustee Member and voted to the Board by a majority vote of the current members of the Board of Trustees and shall serve a two-year term.

-A term of office shall consist of two years, beginning and ending with the Association's September Board Meeting.
+A term of office for persons not defined above, shall consist of two years, beginning and ending with the Association's June Board Meeting.
 Additional terms may be served.

 Members may be removed from the Board by a two-thirds (2/3) majority vote of the Board with the exception of perpetual members.

-Section 3.3 Vacancies: In the case of a Board vacancy, any Board of Trustee may nominate another qualified person to fulfill a term.
+Section 3.3 Vacancies: In the case of a Board vacancy, any Board of Trustee may nominate another qualified person to fulfill a term, except for positions determined in accordance with the respective division’s bylaws or appointment by the division’s director.
 Members filling a vacancy shall be elected to the Board by a majority vote of its members.
 In the event of FBLA State Adviser, the Board will rely on the Arizona Department of Education to designate a replacement.
 In the absence of the Board Chair, the State Board Vice-Chair shall serve in this capacity.

 Section 3.4 Board Officers: The officers of the board shall consist of:

+FBLA-PBL State Adviser/State Chair

 Board of Trustees Chair

 Vice Chair

-Secretary

-Treasurer

-Board Past Chair
+Secretary/Treasurer